oskarsh/Yin-Yang/README.md

 ### Source
 Yin-Yang depends on `python-systemd` and `pyside6` from pypi. `python-systemd` requires you have installed the systemd-headers from your package manager.
+You also need python development headers (e.g. `python3-devel`).

 For CentOS, RHEL, and Fedora:
 ```bash